Is Freemium Killing Your SaaS Business?

 Why are you offering the product for free?

-First, you need to look at your motivations and intentions for using the SaaS freemium model.
+First, you must look at your motivations and intentions for using the SaaS freemium model.
 Why do you want to offer anything for free?
 What do you expect in return?
-Do you need to offer this product for free?
+Do you need to provide this product for free?

 would fit your company best.